-This webinar provides tools and techniques that people with Long Covid can use to understand changes in their energy levels, manage other’s expectations of the recovery process and cope with setbacks.
-The webinar includes information about how to access further support offered by Hertfordshire and Mid Essex HPFT IAPT Services.
+This webinar provides tools and techniques that people with Long COVID can use to understand changes in their energy levels, manage other’s expectations of the recovery process and cope with setbacks.
+The webinar includes information about how to access further support offered by Hertfordshire and Mid Essex Talking Therapies.

 Key topics covered:

-- Self-managing the physical symptoms of Long Covid: A brief overview of the various ways to self-manage the physical symptoms of Long Covid and the physical support available, including a guided exercise to learn how to control a productive cough.
+- Self-managing the physical symptoms of Long COVID: A brief overview of the various ways to self-manage the physical symptoms of Long COVID and the physical support available.

 - Noticing energy levels and pacing: An introduction to the tools and techniques used to monitor daily energy levels, track where it is being used, and how activity schedules can be used to pace and balance energy output across the week.